turkerdev/fastify-type-provider-zod/README.md

     servers: [],
   },
   transform: jsonSchemaTransform,
-  // You can also create transform with custom skiplist:
+  // You can also create transform with custom skiplist of endpoints that should not be included in the specification:
   //
   // transform: createJsonSchemaTransform({
   //   skipList: [ '/documentation/static/*' ]